strategineer/personal-website/content/blog/2025-01-23/index.md

 I ran the Maze of the Blue Medusa megadungeon using the Shadowdark RPG rules through the Foundry virtual tabletop tool over the course of 4 months between September 2024 and January 2025.

-Now, I'll go over the lessons learned about each of these parts individually and then cover the insights gained from combining them all together for the campaign.
+Now, I'll quickly summarize campaign for context, then I'll go over the lessons learned about each of the parts of the campaign individually and, finally, I'll cover the insights gained from combining them all together for the campaign.

 {{< toc >}}

 # Campaign Summary

-(one paragraph summarizing the whole campaign structure)
+A wizard contracted a ragtag group of petty criminals, con artists and thieves (the PCs) to steal a painting.
+The PCs were tasked with hanging the painting on a wall opposite a window, and waiting for the moon to come out.

+As moonlight hit the painting, the group was pulled into it and they found themselves within the Labyrinth of the Blue Gorgon.
+They were trapped and were compelled to explore the dungeon.

+Over the course of several days trapped in the dungeon, they solved puzzles, met allies and fought with reptilian fascists.

+Eventually, the group was given an opportunity to end the tyranny of the Blue Gorgon leading to a final encounter with the Blue Gorgon herself.
+The group gathered their many allies and brought them to the door of the Blue Gorgon's lair.

+They found the Blue Gorgon, having read the writing on the wall, working through her fate and being open to stepping down from the position of power she once held within the labyrinth.

+The group found themselves collaborating with the Ashen Chanterelle, the first character they'd met once they'd entered the dungeon initially, who planned to rescue the Three Perfect Sisters from the labyrinth and build the empire they once led which had long since been forgotten and buried by the world outside of the labyrinth.

+The campaign ended as the ragtag group of scoundrels found themselves being promised positions of power within the administration of the soon-to-be rebuilt Empire led by the Chanterelle.

 [...]